 - Trusted IPs are a simple way to bypass MFA when the users are coming from a certain IP address.

 - Verification options are the options that a user can set up MFA.
 For example, if you don't want users to be able to receive text messages simply uncheck Text message to phone.

 - Allow users to remember will allow the users to not be prompted every time they need to re-authenticate from a device.

 Conditional access policy

 The last built-in choice is via conditional access policies.
-Conditional access policies provide the best of security defaults as well as the best per-user MFA.
-With conditional access policies, you can deploy MFA to a user or a group of users, so you don't have to require MFA for all users like you do with security defaults.
-Also, you can configure conditional access policies to include all users or all administrators, so you don't need to remember to enable MFA for every new user like you need to do with per-user MFA.
+Conditional access policies provide the best security defaults as well as the best per-user MFA.
+With conditional access policies, you can deploy MFA to a user or a group of users, so you don't have to require MFA for all users as you do with security defaults.
+Also, you can configure conditional access policies to include all users or all administrators, so you don't need to remember to enable MFA for every new user as you need to do with per-user MFA.

 The one downside of conditional access policies is licensing.
 Conditional access policies are only available for azure SD premium P1 licensed users.
 Conditional access policies are also available to Microsoft 365 business premium users.

 How to enable MFA using conditional access policies